Sentence Curve Language Models: Sentence Curve

-While sentence curve prediction may encourage global structure modeling, a single predicted curve can collapse multiple modes when the target distribution is multimodal, yielding an averaged sentence curve.
-To address this, we propose $K$-sentence curve prediction, which jointly predicts $K$ candidate sentence curves.
-Specifically, we duplicate the input sentence curve as expanded batch samples and prepend a learnable curve-specific embedding tokens.
-The model outputs $K$ sentence curves, whose curve embedding representations are processed by a shallow neural network to estimate their probabilities (Figure~\ref{fig:sclm_overview}, right).
-During training, we compute a probability-weighted combination of the $K$ curves, while at inference we select the most probable one.
+While sentence curve prediction mitigates the token-level multimodality problem by encouraging coordinated predictions across tokens, it might not fully resolve multimodality at the sentence level.
+In particular, when multiple valid target sentence curves exist, a single predicted curve may represent an average of them.
+To address this, we propose $K$-sentence curve prediction, which predicts $K$ candidate curves.
+Specifically, we duplicate the input curve, prepend a learnable curve-specific token to each copy, and obtain $K$ predicted curves along with their embeddings.
+A shallow network estimates their probabilities.
+During training, we use a probability-weighted combination of the curves, while at inference we select the most probable one.
+The process of $K$-sentence curve prediction method is illustrated in the right side of Figure~\ref{fig:sclm_overview} and described in Algorithm~\ref{alg:k_sclm}.